mitre-cyber-academy/2021-ectf-insecure-example/getting_started.md

    the backend Unix sockets to
  * `FAA_SOCK` - The name of the Unix socket for the FAA transceiver to attach to
  * `MITM_SOCK` - The name of the Unix socket for the MitM transceiver to attach to
+ * `SC_PROBE_SOCK` - The name of the Unix socket for the side-channel probe to attach to
+ * `SC_RECVR_SOCK` - The name of the Unix socket for the side-channel receiver to attach to

  Running containers:
   * `ectf/ectf-radio:latest` - the radio waves emulator